-Dear parent, Recently, your child, , has not been behaving as well in school as they could.
 It is important that your child understands the need to follow our pupil code of conduct, and I would appreciate it if you could discuss their behaviour with them.

 If your child's behaviour does not improve, I will contact you again and suggest that we meet to discuss how we can work together.
 However, at this stage I am confident that a reminder of how to behave appropriately will be sufficient.

+Yours sincerely,

+Class teacher name:

-Yours sincerely, Class teacher signature: Date: Behaviour letter - return slip Please return this slip to school to confirm you have received this letter.
+Class teacher signature: Date:

+Behaviour letter - return slip

+Please return this slip to school to confirm you have received this letter.
 Thank you.

 Name of child:

+Parent name:

 Parent signature: Date:

+17